William A. Wulfsohn

-Fernandez-Moreno, 52, joined Ashland in 2012 as president, Ashland Water Technologies.
+Fernandez-Moreno, joined Ashland in 2012 as president, Ashland Water Technologies.
 In October 2013, Fernandez-Moreno was elected senior vice president of Ashland and became the president of Ashland Specialty Ingredients.
+In April 2015, he was promoted to senior vice president of Ashland and president, Chemicals Group.
+In this expanded role, he continues to lead Specialty Ingredients and has assumed additional management responsibility for Ashland Performance Materials.
+He also serves as a member of Ashland's Executive Committee.

 Ashland Specialty Ingredients offers industry-leading products, technologies and resources for solving formulation and product-performance challenges in key markets including personal care, pharmaceutical, food and beverage, coatings, construction and energy.
 Using natural, synthetic and semisynthetic polymers derived from plant and seed extract, cellulose ethers and vinyl pyrrolidones, Specialty Ingredients offers comprehensive and innovative solutions for today's demanding consumer and industrial applications.